-Psoriasis doesn’t only affect your skin.
+Psoriasis, a skin condition caused by an autoimmune issue, can actually affect more than your skin.
 According to the National Psoriasis Foundation, about 30 percent of people with psoriasis also develop a painful joint condition called psoriatic arthritis.

-The pain can get worse when you’re under stress or you have a flare-up of psoriasis.
-In between these flare-ups are pain-free periods called remissions.
+The pain can get worse when you’re under stress or have a flare-up of psoriasis.
+Between these flare-ups are pain-free periods called remissions.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 Your doctor might first recommend treating your psoriatic arthritis pain with ibuprofen (Motrin, Advil), or naproxen (Aleve).
-These drugs relieve pain and bring down swelling in the joints.
+These drugs relieve pain and ease swelling in the joints.

 Disease-modifying antirheumatic drugs (DMARDs)

 You take these drugs by mouth, through an injection, or directly into a vein.

 - cyclosporine (Neoral, Sandimmune)